willfindlay/adaptivesec-F2020/journal/09-oct-13th.md

 the system is able to detect attack vectors before human adversaries have even discovered them.
 Further, when an iOracle query identifies a vulnerability in the security policy, it shows the defenders how the vulnerability can be fixed using the semantics of the underlying policy language.
 The only way I can see to defeat this would be to defeat the policy enforcement mechanisms themselves.
+Unfortunately, since iOS is proprietary, the methodology used to collect information about security policy and system state had to be quite hacky and the paper acknowledges several design limitations as a result of this.
+For example, iOracle might occasionally produce incorrect facts about the system and it is limited to analysing file access only.
+While I do think this paper presents an adaptive security mechanism, I deduct 0.5 points for this reason.